Confederated Tribes of the Chehalis Reservation: Reservation

 The Chehalis Reservation ranges 4438 acres, and is home to more than 600 American Indians.
 The reservation was first established in 1860 for the Lower and Upper Chehalis people.
 Originally 4,224.63 acres larger, 3,753.63 acres of land was distributed to non-native settlers in 1866 via Executive Order.
 An additional 471 acres was given to schools.
 By 1906, fewer than 150 Chehalis people remained on the reservation and a 1984 survey found the population to be 382.

 Economy

-The Chehalis Tribe owns and operates Lucky Eagle Casino, Eagle's Landing Hotel, Craft House Diner, Cafe and Espresso, Prime Rib and Steakhouse, Lil Caesar's in Rochester, Washington, the Great Wolf Lodge Resort and Talking Cedar Brewing in Grand Mound, Washington.
+The Chehalis Tribe owns and operates Lucky Eagle Casino, Eagle's Landing Hotel, Craft House Diner, Cafe and Espresso, Prime Rib and Steakhouse, and Lil Caesar's in Rochester, and the Great Wolf Lodge Resort and Talking Cedar Brewing in Grand Mound.
 It also owns three convenience stores, a fast food restaurant, two construction companies, and a cigarette stamping business.
 The tribe employs 1,498 people.

 Language

 English has become the common spoken language of the Tribe.
-Traditional languages include the Upper Chehalis and Lower Chehalis languages, which are derived from the Quinault languages of the Tsamosan, which is a Coast Salish language.
+Traditional languages include the Upper Chehalis and Lower Chehalis languages, which is a Coast Salish language.
 The last native speaker of the Upper Chehalis language died in 2001.